 Liquidity | low/medium | High |

 Tax | No tax is charged if the mutual fund units are sold after a year.
-However, 15% tax is charged if the units are sold within a year. | Tax is incurred on the basis of the income tax slab under which the investor falls. |
+However, a 15% tax is charged if the units are sold within a year. | Tax is incurred on the basis of the income tax slab under which the investor falls. |

 Best suited for | Conservative as well as aggressive investors | Only conservative investors |

-Though, FDs are the safest option available to investors when it comes to investing the hard money without giving second thought, investing in mutual fund SIPs can also be beneficial if the decision to invest is taken after taking all risks into account.
+Though, FDs are the safest option available to investors when it comes to investing their hard money without giving it a second thought, investing in mutual fund SIPs can also be beneficial if the decision to invest is taken after taking all risks into account.
 With the interest rates on FDs slashed by banks in recent times, both conservative and assertive investors can do prior research on investing in mutual fund SIPs which can result in higher returns on the investments made.